socrata-platform/tileserver/README.md

 Both of these are configured in `/src/main/resources/reference.conf` and default to `localhost` and have commented out lines to point to staging.

-## Releases

-To tag a release to be built and deployed to RC:

-1. On main, run `sbt release`.
-This will create two commits to bump the version and create a git tag for the release version and then push them to the remote repo.